Party Animals release date rumours, trailers, gameplay, and news

 Most of the Party Animals gameplay we’ve seen has come from the trailers.
 There was a Steam demo back in 2020, but the game has gone through several significant changes since then.
 Recreate Studios has literally rebuilt the game from the ground up since its initial reveal; we’ve seen very little raw gameplay.

 From the bits we’ve seen on the official Party Animals website, these little critters can carry objects and weapons, perform wrestling moves like those seen in WWE, and interact with the environment.
-We know from the trailers that certain maps feature moving trains, icy terrains, and black holes, allowing players to utilise these environmental hazards to erase the competition.
+We know from the trailers that certain maps feature moving trains, icy terrains, and black holes, allowing players to utilize these environmental hazards to erase the competition.

 Party Animals modes